sdcampbell/sdcampbell.github.io/_posts/2019-01-14-HowTo-Arp-Spoof-Using-Scapy.md

 args = parser.parse_args()
 ```

 Now we need to set some iptables rules and also enable IP forwarding.
-The first iptables rule prevents the kernel from seeing traffic that didn't originate from the kernel and sending a RST, effectively killing the connection.
+The first iptables rule prevents the kernel from seeing traffic that didn't originate from the kernel and sending a RST, which would kill our connection.
 The ip_forward is necessary, otherwise you'll DoS the victim that you're attacking because your system will intercept their comms but won't forward traffic on to the destination.
-The final iptables argument is required to foward any SMB traffic on to our attacker's IP address on port 445 so that we can either capture the hash and crack it, or relay it on using tools such as Metasploit, Responder, or other SMB relay tools.
+The final iptables argument is required to forward any SMB traffic on to our attacker's IP address on port 445 so that we can either capture the hash and crack it, or relay it on using tools such as Metasploit, Responder, or other SMB relay tools.

 ```python
 # Prevent kernel from interfering and sending RST's.